fjodborg/hvat_open/README.md

 Public backend services and wire contracts for HVAT, the Hyperspectral Visualization and Annotation Tool.

-The browser frontend and GPU renderer are maintained separately and are not part of this repository.
+The browser frontend and GPU renderer are maintained separately and are not.
+But the binary will be deployed/released as part of this repository.

 ## Work in progress
 This is in the process of being migrated from a monolithic binary to a more modular approach.
 I expect to finish the migration during the next few days and then i'll continue on adding features.